nuwairakhan/Webpage-1/README.md

 # Webpage-1
-Made a webpage using HTML.
+Made a webpage using HTML in notepad.